What you need to know about end of FBT year

 What can you do about a rollover?

 There are ways around this so, even if you have incurred a rollover, you may be able to salary package your full entitlement.
-Talk to your RemServ Customer Care consultant to find out about whether you may be able to claim funds using a benefit above your cap (such as work-related expenses or super).
+Talk to your RemServ Customer Care Consultant to see whether you’re able to claim funds using a benefit above your cap (such as work-related expenses or superannuation).

-Obviously, it’s easier to avoid this scenario and have a plan in place to ensure you spend or claim all your available funds in the current FBT year.
-Keep that all-important date in mind – March 31, and check your balance regularly through RemServ Online and the RemServ app for a stress-free EOFBTY.
+It’s easier to avoid this scenario and have a plan in place to ensure you spend or claim all your available funds within the current FBT year.
+So, remember to keep that all-important 31 March date in mind, and check your balance regularly via the RemServ app or RemServ Online for a stress-free EOFBTY.

 Disclaimer: This website contains general information and doesn't take your personal circumstances into account.
 Seek professional independent advice before making a decision.